mchinaloy/real-estate-marketplace/README.md

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

+# Testing the code
+From the project root install the node dependencies:
+`npm install`

+Navigate to the directory:
+`/eth-contracts`

+Ensure you have a local blockchain running e.g. Ganache.
+Execute the tests:
+`truffle test`

 # Contract Addresses on Rinkeby

 SquareVerifier: